xumj2021/xumj2021.github.io/content/post/Door To Twitter Analysis I.md

 ## Data Objects

-Before we move to searching, it's necessary to make clear which data is available.
+Before we move to the sample project, it's necessary to make clear which data is available.
 According to the [official manual](https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/tweet), there are three primary types (`Tweet`, `User`, `Space`) of objects and three expanded ones (`Media`, `Place`, `Poll`).
 Each of them has a series of fields ready for requests.

 Those objects are: